 Her fiction, nonfiction, and journalism have appeared or are forthcoming in Granta, Pacific Standard, McSweeney’s, Catapult, and the Best American Nonrequired Reading, among other publications.
-Her novel, The Comedown, will be published by Henry Holt in January 2018.
+Her debut novel, The Comedown, will be published by Henry Holt in April 2018.

 She holds an MFA from the Iowa Writers’ Workshop and an MSJ from the Medill School of Journalism.
 She is the recipient of the Richard E. Guthrie Memorial Grant and the Meta Rosenberg Fellowship for her fiction.